visit-dav/visit/docs/SphynxDocs/Operators/OperatorTypes/Transform_operator.rst

 You can use the Transform operator to translate plots.
-To apply the translation component of the Transform operator, be sure to check the **Translate** check box in the **Transform operator attributes window** .
+To apply the translation component of the Transform operator, be sure to check the **Translate** check box in the **Transform attributes window** .
 To translate plots in the X dimension, replace the default value of zero in the **X** translation text field.
 Translations in the Y and Z dimensions are handled in the same manner.

 Coordinate system conversion